zonradkuse/AdaLesson/2/solution.md

 One can assign type - subtype and the other way round, without having the compiler complaining about the assignment.
 If there are assignments of two different types (e.g. Hour... - Month... - they are declared as types, not subtypes) the compiler will complain about it.

 Therefor legal assignments are:
-1, 2, 4,
+1, 2, 4

 Nevertheless, 2 can lead to an error during compile time or runtime if the range does not fit.

 # Task 3

 ## a
-Exceptions are automatically raised propagated a program's structure.
-In case a exception `e` is not handled in U, control leaves U and might be handled here.
-If not, again, U is left and propagated through the program until the program terminates.
+Exceptions are automatically raised and propagated trough a program's structure.
+In case an exception 'e' is not handled in 'U' and 'U' is left to 'V', 'e' might be handled in 'V'.
+If not, again 'V' is left and 'e' will be propagated trough the whole program until the program terminates.

 This can be build with `goto` statements, too, but only in knowledge of the callstack.

-When an exception is raised and it is not handled, there occurs a runtime error with information where the first entrance into the callstack was and where the respective raise statement is located.
+If an exception is raised and is not handled, it occurs a runtime error containing the information where the first entrance into the callstack was and where the respective raise statement is located.
 This information is hard to rebuild with `goto` statements.
 It even gets harder considering exception messages, which can be specified, too.
 Then a simple `goto` is not enough as no information can be passed to the handler without using global data structures.

 In a nutshell, exceptions are a much more modular solutions than `goto` statements.